← The journal AI & SaaS February 19, 2026

 When we're conducting due diligence on behalf of acquirers, a question that's coming up with increasing frequency is: "Could one person with AI replicate this?"

 It's an uncomfortable question for many founders.
 But it's a fair one from an acquirer's perspective.
-If your product's core functionality could be rebuilt by a solo developer in a matter of weeks, your valuation will reflect that vulnerability.
+If your product's core functionality could be rebuilt by a small AI-enabled team in a matter of weeks, your valuation will reflect that vulnerability.

 This doesn't mean every SaaS business is vulnerable to solopreneur competition.
 But it does mean that barriers to entry have dropped precipitously in many categories.
 The companies that maintain pricing power and strong multiples are those with genuine structural advantages that can't be easily replicated, regardless of how capable AI becomes.